-There is no software floating-point library for AArch64 targets.
-Therefore, when linking for AArch64 targets, armlink uses a library with hardware floating-point and Advanced SIMD code.
-Though you can prevent floating-point and advanced SIMD code from the compilation block using -mcpu=name+nofp +nosimd, there is no guarantee that the linked image for AArch64 targets is entirely free of floating-point or advanced SIMD code.
+There are no software floating-point libraries for AArch64 targets.
+When linking for AArch64 targets, armlink uses AArch64 libraries that contain floating-point and Advanced SIMD instructions and registers.
+This applies even if you compile the source with -mcpu=<name>+nofp+nosimd to prevent the compiler from using floating-point and Advanced SIMD instructions and registers.
+Therefore, there is no guarantee that the linked image for AArch64 targets is entirely free of floating-point and Advanced SIMD instructions and registers.